 AUDITORY SKILLS FOR SCHOOL SUCCESS

+Auditory IdentificationSpeech perception is the set of listening skills that are essential for communicating by spoken language.
+Speech perception skills can be described in four categories: awareness, discrimination, identification and comprehension.
+Each skill set is described on web pages in the Listening (Auditory Skills) Development section.
+These listening skills do not develop sequentially from one category to the next.
+Rather, a child might simultaneously be developing skills in two, three, or even all four categories, but at varying levels of complexity.
+Speech perception training also requires attention to the complexity of the listening task, or the amount of acoustic information in the message.
+Generally, levels of complexity are described as the sound/phoneme level, word level, phrase/sentence level, and discourse/connected speech.
 An auditory identification task asks the student to name what was heard – by repeating, writing, or pointing to text or a picture.
 The daily listening check LINK is an identification task that asks the student to repeat which of six sounds (or silence) was heard.
 Giving other information about a spoken utterance may also be an auditory identification task: naming the number of syllables or words, the stressed syllable, the first sound, the last word, etc.

 Evaluating the Acoustic Similarities of Phonemes and WordsThe professional working with students who are deaf or hard of hearing – especially those using listening and spoken language — should be able to evaluate the acoustic properties of a spoken utterance and determine how to best help the student be successful with a given listening task.
 Here are some guidelines.

 - Vowels generated primarily in the same area of the vocal tract (front or back, high, mid or low) are more acoustically similar to each other than to other vowels.